 |FSCI 3550||Flight 5||3|

-Students enrolled in the Flight Science minor are allowed two (2) attempts to earn a grade of C or better in any of the flight courses that are part of the academic concentration.
-A student receiving a C-, D, F, or U grade in a repeated course is subject to dismissal from the program.
+Students enrolled in the flight science minor are allowed two attempts to earn a grade of "C" or better in any of the flight courses that are part of the minor.
+A student receiving a "C-", "D", "F," or "U" grade in a repeated course is subject to dismissal from the program.